 Welcome to Australian Bar Association Member Benefits Program.
-By harnessing the combined purchasing power of Bar Members Australia wide, we have been able to access goods and services from participating suppliers at prices not normally available to individual Members.
+By harnessing the combined purchasing power of Bar Members Australia wide, Members may access goods and services from participating suppliers at prices not normally available to individual Members.

 Tony Kregor Mob 0418 174 974 or Divesh Sanghvi Mob 0434 667 896 or your respective State Bar Office – during the hours of 9.00am to 5.00pm Monday to Friday.